MathyFurret/conquestsavefiletools/README.md

 BSP scrips that work on Pokemon Conquest save data.

 It is only known to work on the original US version of Pokemon Conquest.
-Support for romhacks such as party size expansion is a [planned feature](https://github.com/MathyFurret/conquestsavefiletools/issues/1).
+Romhacks of the same should also work but I don't guarantee it.

 ## Download the patch script